Murf AI Launches App on Canva to Bring Realistic Voice Overs to Canva Designs

 Now, Murf’s AI voices will enable Canva users to take their designs, presentations, and videos to new heights by incorporating captivating audio that enhances their message and resonates with their audience.
 Creators can add their script and select a voice, language, and style using the intuitive and easy-to-use Murf app, accessible within Canva, to generate the desired voiceover.
 The custom audio output can be integrated into Canva videos, presentations, social media posts, and more with just a few clicks.

-“We’re thrilled to be one of the first text-to-speech platforms to join forces with Canva,” says Ankur Edkie, CEO, of Murf.
+“We’re thrilled to be one of the first text to speech platforms to join forces with Canva,” says Ankur Edkie, CEO, Murf.
 “With the extensive range of voices from Murf now available within Canva, creators can elevate their Canva designs with the human element that a voice brings to any video or presentation.
 We expect this to be a game changer for the vast Canva community.”

 About Murf